 Despite the media overdrive on “booming Britain” in the past few days and the welcome improved manufacturing figures the underlying trend is that UK workers are falling behind European counterparts.
 Also the improvement in manufacturing figures is still being lead predominantly by the UKs automotive sector which rose by 5.3% and contributed 0.7 % to the monthly rise.

 With cheap, increased borrowing and house prices rising – household debt is growing again against a background of wage stagnation.
 Also very worrying (as the TUC’s Duncan Weldon pointed out on Twitter) UK productivity per hour across the whole of the economy is now down by just over 5% from its peak in 2007.
 We are still a long way from boom time!Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.